JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 ```@meta
 DocTestSetup = quote
     using Luxor, Colors
 end
 ```

+# Transforms and matrices

 Graphics are placed on the current drawing according to the *current transformation matrix*.
 You can either modify this indirectly, using functions, or set the matrix directly.

-# Transformation functions

 For basic transformations, use [`translate(tx, ty)`](@ref), [`scale(sx, sy)`](@ref), and [`rotate(a)`](@ref).